ZyasmineZ/Lab1-Scraping-NLP-Pipeline-/README.md

-# Lab1-Scraping-NLP-Pipeline-
+# Lab1-Scraping-NLP-Pipeline

 # Arabic Text Processing with NLP Techniques

 This repository documents a comprehensive Arabic text processing pipeline using various Natural Language Processing (NLP) techniques.
-The project encompasses data scraping from Arabic web sources, storing the raw data in a MongoDB NoSQL database, and implementing NLP tasks such as text cleaning, tokenization, stop words removal, discretization, and normalization.
+The project encompasses data scraping from Arabic web sources, storing the raw data in a MongoDB NoSQL database, and implementing NLP tasks such as text cleaning, tokenization, stop words removal and normalization.

 ## Project Overview